 The parents maintain that the company, Motel 6, “failed to provide a reasonably safe environment for its business invitees” which ultimately led to their daughter’s untimely and tragic death.
-The lawsuit, which was filed in the District Court for the Central District of California on March 3, alleges a number of bases for liability including wrongful death, negligent infliction of emotional distress, negligent hiring, negligence, and premises liability.
+They filed premises liability lawsuit, claiming the motel was responsible for their daughter’s wrongful death.

 - The defendant had a duty to prevent foreseeable injury;